Skip to main content

 humanoid_control/RLPolicyController

 Role: in-process ONNX inference — this is the System 0 path that runs every learned policy (tracking / piano / locomotion).
 Each RT update() it packs the observation (ObservationManager), runs inference (OnnxPolicy), reads the motion reference from the preloaded .mcap (ReferenceProvider), maps the action across the full articulation (ActionMapper), and writes the five MIT command interfaces — never leaving the RT thread.
 Policies differ only by the loaded .onnx + .mcap; the ONNX task_type metadata selects the term set.
+It is entered directly at full authority — there is no soft-start ramp.

 Its parameters come from the rl_policy_controller overlay that humanoid_control_policy prepare (or pianist_policy prepare) transcodes from the ONNX custom_metadata_map — they are not hand-written: